 Sometimes milia are not easily removed despite your best efforts.
 In this case, you may need to get them extracted by your aesthetician.
-Extraction is an ideal approach to removing deeper milia.
-The skin is cleansed with rubbing alcohol or other antiseptic.
+An extraction is an ideal approach to removing deeper milia.
+The skin is cleansed with rubbing alcohol or another antiseptic.
 Next, the skin is gently opened with a sterile lancet or needle.
 Then pressure is applied with a comedone extractor, and the milia typically pop out.

 At DermaHealth, we are often asked by clients if they can remove milia by themselves at home.
 While some may be able to remove shallow outbreaks, occurrences sitting deeper in the skin should be removed by a professional.
 Attempting to self-remove deep milia can cause discomfort, irritation, pain, and even infection if the procedure isn’t performed properly.

 To prevent milia from developing, avoid excessive sun exposure, wear oil-free sunscreen, and use products with glycolic acid, which can help remove unwanted surface debris and cleanse the pores.
 Epionce lytic products help keep the skin exfoliated and pores healthy.
 They also help prevent new milia from developing.

 Vitamin A creams also work effectively to exfoliate the skin and thin the epidermis, and they can easily be incorporated into a skin rejuvenation program.
 Keep in mind, however, that vitamin A should not be applied to the eyelids.

 For more information and to see if you are a candidate for our milia removal services, schedule a complimentary consultation with DermaHealth today.